This article discusses Rift Valley fever, Ross River fever, Equine encephalitis, Powassan encephalitis, and Mayaro fever.

 RVF is a viral disease affecting cattle, goats, and sheep throughout Africa and Saudi Arabia.

 EE are common in North America, with epidemics associated with heavy summer rainfall, flooding, and swampy areas.
-St. Louis encephalitis (SLE) occurs in the late summer or early fall in temperate states and throughout the year in the southern states of the U.S; the range of infection extends from Canada to Argentina.
+St. Louis encephalitis (SLE) occurs mainly during the late summer or early fall in temperate states and throughout the year in the southern states of the US; the range of infection extends from Canada to Argentina; however, human cases have occurred mainly in the US, especially in the eastern and central states.
 Western equine encephalitis and Venezuelan equine encephalitis (VEE) viruses are also found in the Americas.
-Human VEE cases have been reported in Central and South American countries, including Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Peru, and Venezuela, as well as in Mexico and the U.S.
+Human VEE cases have been reported in Central and South American countries, including Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Peru, and Venezuela, as well as in Mexico and the US.

 Ross River Fever